 The assistant is Google’s next-gen AI-powered personal assistant.
 And, it’s way better than Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa (does Samsung’s Bixby even count?).
 The Google Assistant tricks listed below make things easier for you.

 The Google Assistant has been around for a while now & it has made incredible progress thus far.
-Just ask it anything & it will give you the answer.
+Just ask anything & it will give you the answer.
 We have shared a few awesome tricks about Google Assistant in the past.
 Google keeps updating its assistant & we keep learning new tricks.
 So, here are 4 handy Google Assistant tricks that you might not be using.

 4 Google Assistant Tricks